josev2046/Vimeo-Event-Wall/README.md

 This project aims to create a web application that allows clients to preview multiple Vimeo streams simultaneously on an external display.
 The current requirement is to support the preview of n Vimeo streams, facilitating real-time management and oversight of these live streams by an external team.

-**Solution Proposal:**
+**Approach:**
-Below is a rapid prototype implementation of the Vimeo API in HTML, accommodating multiple streams displayed within an array, simulating a broadcast monitoring video wall.
+This is a rapid prototype implementation of the Vimeo API in HTML, accommodating multiple streams displayed within an array, simulating a broadcast monitoring video wall.
+The code sets up a web page with a 3x3 grid layout displaying Vimeo videos.
+Each video is embedded in an iframe within a styled container to maintain a consistent aspect ratio.
+The Vimeo Player API is used to control video quality and handle events like playback and quality changes.

 **UML Deployment Diagram:**
 ![image](https://github.com/user-attachments/assets/07f7f5d6-ddc6-4ed6-825d-f9922686325a)